 Marginal Tax Rate: What Is It and How Does It Affect Your Taxes

-Your marginal tax rate is the highest tax rate you’ll pay on your income.
-It’s based on your federal income tax bracket, which depends on your taxable income and filing status.
+Your marginal tax rate is the highest tax rate you’ll pay on your taxable income.
+It’s based on the federal income tax bracket you're in, which depends on your taxable income and filing status.
 You might be able to lower your marginal tax rate if you can reduce your taxable income.
 You might also want to calculate your effective tax rate, which might give you a clearer picture of how much tax you’re paying relative to your income.

 To see why, let’s take a closer look at marginal tax rates and how they impact your overall tax liability.
 We’ll also explore an alternative way to measure the taxes you owe, and offer some tips on how to reduce your marginal tax rate.
 In the end, you’ll hopefully have a better understanding of how your federal income taxes are calculated and how to keep them as low as possible.